Collaborative Working in Symptom Management

 The module aims to develop a culture of collaborative multi-disciplinary working in the holistic management of complex symptoms.
 The philosophy of the module will be to focus on the patient’s narrative of individual needs, the quality of their life and the management of symptoms in a way that is appropriate to them at a specific time.

 The module focuses on the critique of effective ‘team’ working with the patient and carer highlighted as key members of this team.
-The module aims to enhance your team working skills using a problem-based approach to group work mirroring collaborative working in practice.

 General areas covered